Crusader5033/Alfa4/README.md

 ## Conclusion

-The peer communication program provides a framework for building peer-to-peer applications.
+In theory the peer communication program provides a framework for building peer-to-peer applications.
 It allows seamless communication between peers over TCP and UDP protocols, facilitating message exchange and discovery in a networked environment.
+Unfortunately much of the features and functions are WIP or not working.